 - A loan of $2,500 helps Gabriela: Stitching Borders pay for start-up expenses, promotional activit...

-- Small businesses create 2 out of 3 net new jobs in U.S. and often employ the most vulnerable groups in the workforce.
+When small businesses do well, local and national economies do well.
+Small businesses create 2 out of 3 net new jobs in the U.S. and often employ the most vulnerable groups in the workforce.

 Kiva City LA works to expand access to financial services for small business owners who have the dream and the potential, but are locked out of traditional commercial loans.
 For these businesses, microlending through Kiva City can serve as a bridge, providing commercial credit history and working capital to start up, expand operations, and hire or retain employees.

 The power to shape the course and success of the nation’s economy belongs in all of our hands.

-- Choose a borrower.
+- Choose a borrower

 VEDC is a non-profit Community Development Financial Institution providing loans and important educational services for business success.
-VEDC taps into their extensive networks to identify potential borrowers in LA, posts their profiles on Kiva, and collects payments for Kiva lenders.
+VEDC taps into their extensive networks to identify potential borrowers in LA, posts their profiles on Kiva, and collect payments for Kiva lenders.

 Valley Economic Development Center (VEDC) is a non-profit Community Development Financial Institution and the largest provider of loans for small businesses and micro-entrepreneurs in the Greater Los Angeles area.
-In addition to loans, VEDC offers extensive training opportunities, workshops, consulting, and small business support services.
+In addition to loans, VEDC offers extensive training opportunities, workshops, consulting, and small business support services..